West Virginia teachers may have inspired a national labor movement

 The West Virginia teachers strike that ended last week may have ignited a national labor movement, as teachers in Kentucky, Arizona and Oklahoma are making their frustration over pay and benefits known and sharing those demands with their state legislators.

-The movement in West Virginia not only won teachers there the 5 percent pay hike they requested but also served as a potential template for those in states where teacher salaries rank among the lowest in the nation — and now teachers appear ready and willing to storm out of classrooms and take to the streets, if necessary.
+The movement in West Virginia not only won teachers there the 5 percent pay hike they requested but also served as a potential template for those in states where teacher salaries rank among the lowest in the nation.
+And now teachers appear ready to storm out of classrooms and take to the streets, if necessary.

 “I haven’t seen this much excitement in the labor movement for a strike for years and years,” said Joe Burns, the author of two books about union strikes.

-“There’s a lot of energy, and a lot of national attention being paid to it,” added Burns, who is also the director of bargaining for the Association of Flight Attendants.
+“There’s a lot of energy, and a lot of national attention being paid to it,” said Burns, who is also the director of bargaining for the Association of Flight Attendants.

 Earlier this week, Kentucky teachers came out in force to protest proposed cuts to their retirement benefits.
-And in Arizona and Oklahoma, two of the worst paid states for teachers in the country, educators are demanding salary hikes.
+And in Arizona and Oklahoma, two of the worst-paying states for teachers in the country, educators are demanding salary hikes.

 All three appear to be taking cues from West Virginia.